Remicullen/travel0app/README.md

 # Travel0 App Modernization Project

-This sample demonstrates the integration of [Auth0 React SDK](https://github.com/auth0/auth0-react) into a React application created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
-The sample is a companion to the [Auth0 React SDK Quickstart](https://auth0.com/docs/quickstart/spa/react).
+This sample demonstrates the app modernization of Travel0 using [Auth0 React SDK](https://github.com/auth0/auth0-react)

 This sample demonstrates the following use cases: